 Built to commemorate 25 years of friendship between the two cities, Kamui Mintara crosses Ainu mythology and art with the First Nations’ totems of British Columbia.
 The sculpture continues to stand today, attracting residents and visitors from around the world.
 In the summer of 2015 it was the site of 50th anniversary celebrations between the two cities, at which Burnaby Mayor Derek Corrigan officially renamed the area around the sculpture from Centennial Park to Kushiro Park.
 The sculpture and the relationship with Kushiro have since informed Burnaby’s other international twinning relationships.

-This is but one small snapshot of an exchange born of Japan’s many city or prefecture twinning relationships with Canada and other countries around the word.
+This is but one small snapshot of an exchange born of Japan’s many city or prefecture twinning relationships with Canada and other countries around the world.
 A recent article in International Journal that broadly discusses Canadian provinces’ foreign policy in Asia suggests that twinning or so-called sister relationships between Canadian municipalities or provinces with counterparts in Asia is a key component of Canadian subnational diplomacy.
 Questions remain, however, as to the value of these initiatives for building trans-Pacific ties or for overall gains in provincial or national foreign policy.
 At a minimum, in the current environment of rising anti-globalism and xenophobia, twinning relationships provide the infrastructure for citizens to remain globally engaged.
 Japan’s international city and prefectural twinning relationships offer a window into how Japanese connect to the world and provide lessons for Canada.

 Japan’s Twinning Agreements